 Chowan University has adopted a sexual misconduct policy which includes; sexual assault, domestic violence, dating violence and stalking.
 The unified policy applies equally to students, faculty and staff.
 Chowan University will provide written notification to victims, whether an investigation is pursued or not, about available options and assistance in the following, including how to request changes and who to contact at the institution about such changes.
-The document called Sexual Misconduct: Reporting Party Rights and Options is available through the Title IX website or provided upon notification to a CSA or the Title IX coordinator.
+The document called Begin the Healing: Resources for Victims, Bystanders, and Supporters is available through the Title IX website or provided upon notification to a CSA or the Title IX coordinator.
+Here is the link

 - No contact orders, which will ban further contact from the respondent.
 For more information about Chowan no contact orders, please review the No Contact Order section in the Student Handbook.
-Title IX Coordinator, (252)398-6437 /Residence Life (252)398-6237 - If you wish to obtain a civilly processed Domestic Violence Protection Order or No Contact Order, please contact Chowan University Public Safety, (252)398-1234. - Reasonable academic accommodations, Title IX Coordinator, (252)398-6437 - Financial aid assistance for an underload, work study assignment, etc. Note that this is subject to limitations imposed by federal law and the terms of the relevant financial aid, Title IX Coordinator, (252)398-6437. - Changing residential locations.
-Please note that you will not be required to change residences, but it is an option available to you, Title IX Coordinator, (252)398-6437 /Residence Life (252)398-6237 - Employee job adjustments, Title IX Coordinator in conjunction with Director of Human Resources.
-Title IX Coordinator, (252)398-6237
+Title IX Coordinator, (252)398-6528 / Residence Life (252)398-6237 - If you wish to obtain a civilly processed Domestic Violence Protection Order or No Contact Order, please contact Chowan University Public Safety, (252)398-1234. - Reasonable academic accommodations, Title IX Coordinator, (252)398-6528 - Financial aid assistance for an underload, work study assignment, etc. Note that this is subject to limitations imposed by federal law and the terms of the relevant financial aid, Title IX Coordinator, (252)398-6528. - Changing residential locations.
+Please note that you will not be required to change residences, but it is an option available to you, Title IX Coordinator, (252)398-6528 /Residence Life (252)398-6237 - Employee job adjustments, Title IX Coordinator in conjunction with Director of Human Resources.
+Title IX Coordinator, (252)398-6528.